Arthur-Helias/BetterCharacterPanel/README.md

 ## Compatibility

 This addon was designed and tested for TurtleWoW.
 This addon is only compatible with the default interface and pfUI.
-The addon should remain somewhat functional with other interface addons, but compatibility with other interface addons is not guaranteed.
+The addon should remain somewhat functional with other interface addons, but the compatibility is not guaranteed.

 ## Addon Recommendations